getoutofmyyard/wan_magic/README.md

  Fun facts:

- Houston-Branch is an IPSec hub.
-All branches are spokes.
+ Houston-HQ is an IPSec hub.
+All branches are spokes. i.e. Houston-HQ LANs can ping all other LANs via IPSec, and vice versa.
+ IPSec actually works.
+ So does OSPF over frame relay.
- ISP-Oklahoma is the hub of the frame relay topology and DR of area 2 ISP-Internal1 and ISP-Internal2 are ASBRs; check out the route maps Houston-Branch LANs can ping all other LANs via IPSec NAT is running on all routers except ISP-Internal1 and ISP-Internal2
+ ISP-Oklahoma is the hub of the frame relay topology and DR of area 2.
+ ISP-Internal1 and ISP-Internal2 are redistributing OSPF and EIGRP.
+ NAT is running on all routers except ISP-Internal1 and ISP-Internal2.